Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Method

+$GM$ is used consistently as the aggregation metric to respect the multiplicative nature of probabilities.
+With this scoring metric, the top-$D^*$ nodes according to the current timestep's probability distribution can be flexibly chosen to be draft states.
+We see in Sec. \ref{sec:num-draft-blocks} that this metric enables near-complete recovery of the full draft graph's acceptance rate while reducing its computational overhead.

-Thus, Spiffy's method involves first running the calibration algorithm offline to determine an optimized draft graph structure with a number of drafts $D$.
+Thus, Spiffy's method involves first running the calibration algorithm offline to determine an optimized draft graph structure.
 Speculation then begins, using this graph configuration to determine the token candidates $c_{ij}$ that will appear in each draft block.
-This draft graph is then verified in parallel to accept draft states, one per level.
-Speedup is determined by the total number of acceptances, and consequently, the number of denoising timesteps and model inferences saved.
+The graph is pruned according to a desired budget and is then verified in parallel to accept draft states, resulting in accelerated inference.
+We provide a detailed profile of the overheads of Spiffy's drafting, pruning, and verification steps in Appendix \ref{appendix:overheads} and see that they are negligible compared to the model inference time.